 - A multi-age classroom allows children with scattered abilities work at their own level.
 Children who excel in some subjects and struggle with others will feel more competent as a result.

 - Being outdoors (working in the garden, studying nature, playing freely, and taking a long walk) lengthens attention span.
 Our students spend time in green space as part of the curricula.

-- We recognize that homeschoolers in Clarendon County were a vital part of the foundation of our school.
-We welcome the homeschooling community to join us for The Feast every Friday.
+- To honor homeschoolers in Clarendon County who were a vital part of the formation of Harvest.
+We welcome the homeschooling community to join us for our clubs and extra-curricular activities.
 At least one parent must attend and participate in the activities.

-- The Feast includes a walk at Santee National Wildlife Refuge, service projects, and enrichment time at the school: music, art, handwork, and citizenship.
+- The Feast includes a walk at Taw Caw Park, service projects, and enrichment time at school: music, art, handwork, Shakespeare, and citizenship.